alchimya/iOS-Marquee/README.md

 ```
 ![ScreenShot](https://raw.github.com/alchimya/iOS-Marquee/master/screenshots/iOS-Marquee.gif)

-Here an example of how to use the L3SDKMarqueeView view.
+Here an example of how to use the L3SDKMarqueeView class.
 ```objectivec
 //deinfes an UILabel
 UILabel*leftMarqueeLabel=[[UILabel alloc]initWithFrame: